QsBBQ/Mad_Max/README.md

 Mad Max has asked his IT guy to build him an app to help gather energy.

 v0.5
--As an IT guy for Mad Max, I need to be able to see ip usage status.
--As an IT guy for Mad Max, I need to edit comments.
--As an IT guy for Mad Max, I need to edit status ie. free, used, reserved.
+-As an IT guy for Mad Max, I need to be able to see ip usage status. -Done -As an IT guy for Mad Max, I need to edit comments. -Done -As an IT guy for Mad Max, I need to edit status ie. free, used, reserved.
--As an IT guy for Mad Max, I need a view that can help manage a large data set to see all the ip's.
+-As an IT guy for Mad Max, I need a view that can help manage a large data set to see all the ip's. -Done -As an IT guy for Mad Max, I need to be able to add new subnets.
 -As an IT guy for Mad Max, I need a subnet capacity view.

 -As an IT guy for Mad Max, I need login authentication.